mikjee/ChessCore/README.md

 ## Playing

 Make a move using the `makeMove()` method.
 The method takes in three parameters - `startPosition`, `endPoition` and `enforceTurns`.
-All positions are represented by an object with the properties `row` and `col`, corresponding to squares on the chess board.
-Performing a move updates the status object and the chess board, and returns any captured pieces from the move (if any, other null).
-Move will only be executed if it is a valid move.
+All `position`s are represented by an object with the properties `row` and `col`, corresponding to squares on the chess board.
+Performing a move updates the `status` and `board`, and returns any captured pieces from the move (if any, otherwise null).

+A move will only be executed if it is a valid move.
 Invalid moves return `false`.
 Positions can be translated to Standard Chess Notation (A-H, 1-8) using the `translatePosition()` static method, but all inputs have to be in the format of the object type `TPosition` with `row` and `col` properties.

 ## Validation & Moves Generation